 Aim: This study aimed to assess the factors that influence the uptake of rotavirus vaccination among mothers of under-five children in Umuahia North Local Government Area, Abia State.

-Method: A descriptive cross-sectional design was employed, involving 384 mothers selected through multistage sampling.
+Method: A cross-sectional design was employed, involving 384 mothers selected through multistage sampling.
 Data were collected using a structured, self-administered questionnaire and analyzed using descriptive and inferential statistics.

 Results: Findings revealed that only 93 (24.2%) of the children had received at least one dose of the rotavirus vaccine, and completion of the three-dose schedule was rare.
 Awareness and knowledge of the vaccine were notably low, as only 24.2% of mothers had ever heard of it, with health workers being the main source of information.
 The major reasons for non-uptake included lack of awareness (31.3%), distance to health facilities (15.6%), and fear of side effects (9.6%).
 Factors significantly influencing uptake included occupation and prior awareness of the vaccine (p < 0.05), while other socio-demographic variables were not statistically significant.